Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Introduction

 \subsection{Contributions}

-Inspired by the above-mentioned state-of-the-art studies, our work focuses on VLC-enabled PLS systems without any knowledge of the eavesdropper.
-The main contributions\footnote{ The shorter version of this work was presented at the 2023 IEEE Wireless Communications and Networking Conference (WCNC) in \cite{shen_vlc_2022}, and we additionally propose a new strategy (i.e., {\it smart~LED~linking strategy}) as well as a new power allocation scheme based on an estimated maximum sum rate in order to improve the secrecy performance.} of this work are summarized as follows: \begin{itemize} \item A mobile device with the statistical model was introduced and developed in~\cite{soltani_2019_modeling,beysens_2020_exploiting}.
-A model where the light path from LED to PD may be blocked by the bodies of users, called {\em body blockage model} in this manuscript, was investigated in the work~\cite{beysens_2020_exploiting}.
-As an extension of these previous works, in this study, we propose a general geometric blockage model adopted with the VLC secrecy model in the presence of a passive eavesdropper and evaluate both the transmission and secrecy performance.
-Moreover, in our model assumption, the system does not have access to the CSI of the eavesdropper and has no knowledge if users' bodies, including the eavesdropper's, are obstructing light paths. \item We propose a new power allocation scheme based on NOMA in order to maximize the transmission sum rate of the legitimate users based only on their location and statistical radiation angle, i.e., the system is unaware of the azimuth and polar angles of the devices, which are important for detecting whether the light is blocked or not.
-Furthermore, we compare two power allocation schemes through computer simulation in terms of the estimation errors, i.e., the fixed and optimal power allocation schemes based on the estimated maximum sum rate. \item In order to decrease the overlapping area of different LED units, we propose a new LED arrangement, where LEDs are placed in the form of an equilateral triangle lattice for PLS requirements.
-Moreover, two transmission strategies, referred to as \emph{simple} and \emph{smart~LED~linking strategies}, are proposed for this LED arrangement to investigate the trade-off between throughput and secrecy.
-The comparison between transmission and secrecy performances of our LED arrangement and the method where LEDs are placed in a square \cite{zhang_2016_grouping} was conducted, and improvements were observed in simulation results. \end{itemize}
+Inspired by the above-mentioned state-of-the-art studies, our work focuses on VLC-enabled NOMA-based PLS systems without any knowledge of the eavesdropper.
+The main contributions\footnote{ The preliminary version of this work was presented at the 2023 IEEE Wireless Communications and Networking Conference (WCNC) in \cite{shen_vlc_2022}.
+In the present manuscript, we additionally propose a new strategy (i.e., {\it smart~LED~linking strategy}) as well as a new power allocation scheme based on an estimated maximum sum rate in order to improve the secrecy performance.} of this work are summarized as follows: \begin{itemize} \item The aforementioned works (e.g.,~\cite{beysens_2020_exploiting,soltani_2019_modeling}) only partially address the modeling of body blockage.
+However, the modeling methods for \emph{body blockage} in these works are not universally applicable, as they rely on statistical methods to approximate the channel state from LED sources to PD receivers.
+Therefore, we propose a geometrical-based general blockage model in the presence of a passive eavesdropper.
+It accounts for scenarios where user bodies may block the light path from the LED to the PD, determining blockage events through geometric calculations.

+\item We propose a new power allocation scheme based on NOMA to maximize the transmission sum rate of legitimate users, taking into account only their locations and statistical radiation angles.
+We assume that the system is unaware of the azimuth and polar angles of the devices, crucial for determining if the light obstruction is present.
+Furthermore, two power allocation schemes are compared through computer simulations.